UChicagoWebDev/exercise_4/README.md

 Even if it's not found by bots run by malicious users, it will likely be found by Microsoft's own bots and deactivated, breaking your code and everyone else's.

+Use your browser's developer tools to examine the response you get back from the API and figure out which fields you want to use.

 In your search results you'll also find a list of related search terms.
 Display those to the user and make them clickable, such that clicking them runs a new search with the suggested term as the query.

-Use your judgment to make a functional and visually appealing page.
-You may want to consider using some of the advanced layouts we learned in Week 2 to fit the control elements, search results, and selected images onto the page in an attractive way.

-Don't worry about saving mood boards once they've been created; this week we'll embrace ephemerality.
+Don't worry about saving mood boards once they've been created.
+For this week we will embrace ephemerality.

 Remember to include in your submission any classmates you collaborated with and any materials you consulted.